 On March 16, 2016, Abbott and its advisors commenced in-depth due diligence with respect to St. Jude Medical.
-On March 22 and March 31, 2016, members of management of St. Jude Medical made presentations to members of management of Abbott as part of Abbott's due diligence review.
+On March 22 and March 31, 2016, Mr. Rousseau, Mr. Heinmiller, Mr. Zurbay, and other members of management of St. Jude Medical made presentations to Mr. Barton, John M. Capek, Executive Vice President, Ventures, Mr. Ford, Mr. Freyman and other members of Abbott management as part of Abbott's due diligence review.
 At these meetings, members of management of St. Jude Medical delivered presentations covering topics relating to St. Jude Medical's businesses, including financial information and an overview of St. Jude Medical's operations.